Last Updated on

 Remember that you’re not isolated.
 Other parents and caregivers have had to speak with their children about death.
-If you know someone in your church or community has experienced loss that has affected their children, don’t be afraid to reach out to them for advice and support.
-Thats what friends and community if for.
+If you know someone in your church or community who has experienced loss that has affected their children, don’t be afraid to reach out to them for advice and support.
+That’s what friends and community are for.

 Below are some links to some helpful articles.